MONDAY, OCTOBER 24, 2011

 You didn’t see his column discussed at any normal “liberal” haunts.
 You see, Kristof discussed low-income schools.
 More precisely, he considered the interests of the low-income kids who attend such schools.

-.
+The liberal world quit on these kids long ago.
 To some extent, we thought this abandonment showed in

-Kristof’s rather puzzling column
+Kristof’s rather puzzling column.

 Let’s take this in three easy pieces.
 To read Kristof’s column, click here.